 As a result, Sunlite Mitre 10 looked for a way to integrate their customers’ voices into their day-to-day operations.
 Building on the foundations of that great CX culture they have, they wanted to set their customer-facing staff up to deliver exceptional customer experiences and live out that customer-centric mindset.

 Today the customer has many options.
 They can go online; they can go anywhere they want; they have power.
 We are at a time when it’s not just about opening up a store and having the entitlement that the customer will come and buy from me.
 For me to expect and want a customer to shop and stay with me I have to create an environment that is sticky; an environment that they have to want to visit and feel comfortable and connected to - making them want to return.

 - Steven Czeiger, Managing Director, Sunlite Mitre 10

-The organisation went a step further than just listening to their customers, and embedded a customer first mindset into their core business processes.
-Feedback and staff specific reviews were a focus for ‘hero-ing’ staff members, and customer feedback became a core part of employee training and development:
+The organisation went a step further than just listening to their customers, and embedded their customer-first mindset into their core business processes.
+They effectively introduced the voice of the customer into their regular operating rhythms.
+Feedback and staff specific reviews are used for ‘hero-ing’ staff members, and customer feedback is a core part of employee training and development.

 “Our team [members] are very aware of RateIt, to the point where we use RateIt as a feedback mechanism internally and they know that their service is being rated.
 It’s something that’s openly discussed and [the aim is] to ensure that the majority of our customers are having a great experience and [are] our fans,” says Steven.

 Steven explains the results they’ve achived with RateIt: “We celebrate wins and feedback, so the positive comments we get through RateIt and other feedback mechanisms we applaud and share.
 We reward our team with gift vouchers and promote people who have fantastic attitudes ... a key KPI within our company is RateIt results.”